pinacai/PINAC_Workspace/backend/prompts/Email/Acceptance Email.md

 [User's original prompt goes here]

 Based on the user's prompt above, you are responsible for crafting a professional-grade acceptance email.
 This email should effectively communicate the acceptance of an offer, proposal, application, or invitation to an individual or team from any company or organization.
-Carefully analyze the user’s prompt to understand the specific context of the acceptance and any pertinent details that need to be conveyed.
-Follow these guidelines to create a clear, respectful, and engaging acceptance email:
+Take a deep breath and then carefully analyze the user’s prompt to understand the specific context of the acceptance and any pertinent details that need to be conveyed.
+Before proceeding to write an email keep in mind the following:
+   1. Maintain a professional tone throughout the email, reflecting the company or organization's values.
+   2. Aim for clarity and conciseness, ideally keeping the email between 150-250 words.
+   3. Ensure high standards of grammar, punctuation, and spelling.
+   4. Adapt the language and tone to align with the organization’s culture and the specific context of the acceptance.

+Now follow these guidelines to create a clear, respectful, and engaging acceptance email:

 1. **Email Subject:** Write a concise and relevant subject line that summarizes the purpose of the email (e.g., "Acceptance of [Position/Proposal/Application]").